 2. "Learning the right things" is also very tough to measure, which makes the problem even harder for the parents.

-3. Not too many other products (in my knowledge) are doing this.
+3. Only a few other products (to my knowledge) are doing this.

-4. If we're able to solve it well, we will be able to create a real impact.
+4. If we can solve it well, we can create a real impact.

-And now that we have selected a pain point to solve for, we need to think of multiple creative solutions and pick the one that makes the most sense.
+Now that we have selected a pain point to solve, we need to consider multiple creative solutions and pick the one that makes the most sense.
 Instead of features, I usually think of solution sets.

-Then, I rank all the solutions across two dimensions: Impact to goal and cost or speed to build.
+Then, I rank all the solutions across two dimensions: impact on the goal and cost or speed to build.

-In the above example, we made quite a few tradeoffs -- we picked a specific user persons.
-We also picked one problem statement over the others.
+In the above example, we made several tradeoffs.
+We chose a specific user person and one problem statement over the others.

-In a perfect world, the PMs making these decisions will have all the data and will be able to make an objective and logical decision.
+In a perfect world, the PMs making these decisions will have all the data and be able to make objective and logical decisions.

 But in the real world, that is hardly the case.
 And that is where product sense plays a role.

-A PM with a strong product sense has a higher probability of making the right decision even in the absence of data.
+A PM with a strong product sense is more likely to make the right decision even in the absence of data.

-The orange boxes in the above diagram have the least data and highest ambiguity, and specifically solving them well is a good sign of strong product sense.
+The orange boxes in the above diagram have the most minor data and the highest ambiguity; solving them well is a good sign of solid product sense.

-That is primarily because they are able to empathize deeply with the user and then tie user needs to business goals.
+That is primarily because they can empathize deeply with the user and tie their needs to business goals.

 Does that mean product managers with good product sense always know the best answer?